-A custom dictionary is essentially a list of words that is different from PowerPoint's regular, built-in dictionary.
-Typically, PowerPoint refers to both its built-in and custom dictionaries to ascertain if any word is misspelled.
+A custom dictionary is a list of words you add; this makes it different from PowerPoint's regular, built-in dictionary.
+Typically, PowerPoint refers to both its built-in and custom dictionaries to identify any misspelled word.

-Here is a typical side-effect of adding new words to your custom dictionary: you may click the Add to Dictionary option sometimes due to your cursor slipping, or just by mistake otherwise.
+Here is a typical side-effect of adding new words to your custom dictionary: you may click the Add to Dictionary option sometimes due to a slipped mouse click or by error.
 Yes, you can remove that misspelled word from the dictionary, and also add new words to the dictionary by editing your Custom Dictionary:

 Figure 2: Options within the File menu